-Council will consider such applications under Rule 26.7.1(i) without written consent of affected persons, service of applications, or public notification under sections 93 -94D of the Resource Management Act 1991 unless special circumstances exist.
+Council will consider such applications under Rule 26.6.1(i) without written consent of affected persons, service of applications, or public notification under sections 93 -94D of the Resource Management Act 1991 unless special circumstances exist.

-Rule 26.7.2 Performance Standards for Wharf Construction (Policy 26.3.4, 26.3.3, 26.3.10)
+Rule 26.6.2 Performance Standards for Wharf Construction (Policy 26.3.4, 26.3.3, 26.3.9)

-The following performance standards apply to discretionary activity (restricted) Rule 26.7.1:
+The following performance standards apply to discretionary activity (restricted) Rule 26.6.1:

-- (i) Comprehensive Development Plans - (a) Construction of a wharf structure within the Steamer Basin Character Area shall be accompanied by a Comprehensive Development Plan for the relevant Character Area within which the wharf structure is located (North or South).
+(i) Comprehensive Development Plans

+- (a) Construction of a wharf structure within the Steamer Basin Character Area shall be accompanied by a Comprehensive Development Plan for the relevant Character Area within which the wharf structure is located (South).
 The Comprehensive Development Plan shall identify the following: - (i) The layout of buildings and public spaces. - (ii) The location of parking, loading and access areas for the development.

-(iii) The manner in which the land/water interface will be developed.
-This includes the relationship between buildings and the wharf.

-- (iv) The location of any signage associated with the proposed development. - (v) The staging of the development, including construction and, where development occurs in stages, how new segments of wharf will be integrated with existing segments. - (b) Wharf construction in the Steamer Basin Character Area may proceed in the segments as shown in accordance with the Structure Plan in Appendix 26.1.4. - (ii) The re-built or refurbished wharf along Birch Street and Fryatt Street shall be designed to have freeboard of at least 0.33m above the highest recorded tide to take account of predicted sea level rise to the year 2050, where the top finished level of the wharves shall not be less than 102.20m above Otago Metric Datum. - (iii) The rebuilt or refurbished wharf along Birch Street and Fryatt Street shall be constructed in accordance with: - a) New Zealand Building Code Requirements, with a minimum structural (operational) life of 50 years - b) AS 4997-2005 being Guidelines for the design of maritime structures - c) AS 3962-2001 being Guidelines for design of marinas.
+- (iii) The manner in which the land/water interface will be developed.
+This includes the relationship between buildings and the wharf. - (iv) The location of any signage associated with the proposed development. - (v) The staging of the development, including construction and, where development occurs in stages, how new segments of wharf will be integrated with existing segments. - (b) Wharf construction in the Steamer Basin Character Area may proceed in the segments as shown in accordance with the Structure Plan in Appendix 26.1.4. - (ii) The re-built or refurbished wharf along Birch Street shall be designed to have freeboard of at least 0.33m above the highest recorded tide to take account of predicted sea level rise to the year 2050, where the top finished level of the wharves shall not be less than 102.20m above Otago Metric Datum. - (iii) The rebuilt or refurbished wharf along Birch Street shall be constructed in accordance with: - a) New Zealand Building Code Requirements, with a minimum structural (operational) life of 50 years - b) AS 4997-2005 being Guidelines for the design of maritime structures - c) AS 3962-2001 being Guidelines for design of marinas.

-Rule 26.7.3 Permitted Activities (Policies 26.3.1, 26.3.2, 26.3.4, 26.3.10, 26.3.11 & 26.3.14)
+Rule 26.6.3 Permitted Activities (Policies 26.3.1, 26.3.2, 26.3.4, 26.3.9 & 26.3.12)

-- (i) Subject to completion of a rebuilt or refurbished wharf structure in accordance with Rule 26.7.1 in a segment as shown on Structure Plan in Appendix 26.1.4, the following are permitted activities within that segment (except on Lot 3 DP 25158 (41 Wharf Street)).
-Activities are then permitted provided they comply with the performance standards in Rule 26.7.4 and the Harbourside Zone General Rules in Rule 26.9. - (a) Additions and alterations to buildings and structures not listed on Schedule 25.1 where the addition or alteration is not visible from a public place or road reserve - (b) Commercial Office in the Steamer Basin North Character Area - (c) Commercial Residential Harbourside Activity - (d) Community Support Activity - (e) Licensed Premises - (f) Recreational Activity provided that associated structures do not exceed 200m2 in gross floor area. - (g) Residential Activity - (h) Retail Activity in the Steamer Basin North Character Area with a gross floor area of up to and including 200m2 (inclusive of floors below ground level). - (i) Restaurant Activity - (i) Tourist and Entertainment Activity
+- (i) Subject to completion of a rebuilt or refurbished wharf structure in accordance with Rule 26.6.1 in a segment as shown on Structure Plan in Appendix 26.1.4, the following are permitted activities within that segment.
+Activities are then permitted provided they comply with the performance standards in Rule 26.6.4 and the Harbourside Zone General Rules in Rule 26.8.

+- (a) Additions and alterations to buildings and structures not listed on Schedule 25.1 where the addition or alteration is not visible from a public place or road reserve

+- (b) Commercial Residential Harbourside Activity

+- (c) Community Support Activity

+- (d) Licensed Premises

+- (e) Recreational Activity provided that associated structures do not exceed 200m2 in gross floor

+- (f) Residential Activity

+- (g) Restaurant Activity

+- (h) Tourist and Entertainment Activity